-Erde mag zurück in Erde stäuben Fliegt der Geist doch aus dem morschen Haus!
-Seine Asche mag der Sturmwind treiben Seine Leibe dauert ewig aus!"
-ELEGIE.
+Erde mag zurück in Erde stäuben,

+Fliegt der Geist doch aus dem morschen Haus:

+Seine Asche mag der Sturmwind treiben,

+Sein Leben dauert ewig aus!

+Elegie.

-To-morrow! and it is already twilight.
-One after one the gentle stars come smiling through the heavens.
-The Seine, in its slow waters, yet trembles with the last kiss of the rosy day; and still, in the blue sky, gleams the spire of Notre Dame; and still, in the blue sky, looms the guillotine by the Barrière du Trône.
-Turn to that time-worn building, once the Church and the Convent of the Frères-précheurs, known by the then holy name of Jacobins: there the new Jacobins hold their club.
-There, in that oblong hall, once the library of the peaceful monks, assemble the idolators of Saint Robespierre.
-Two immense tribunes, raised at either end, contain the lees and dregs of the atrocious populace, the majority of that audience consisting of the furies of the guillotine (furies de guillotine).
-In the midst of the hall are the bureau and chair of the president-the chair long preserved by the piety of the monks as the relic of St. Thomas Aquinas!
+To-morrow! - and it is already twilight.
+One after one, the gentle stars come smiling through the heaven.
+The Seine, in its slow waters, yet trembles with the last kiss of the rosy day; and still, in the blue sky, gleams the spire of Notre Dame; and still in the blue sky looms the guillotine by the Barrière du Trône.
+Turn to that time-worn building, once the church and the convent of the Frères-Prêcheurs, known by the then holy name of Jacobins; there the new Jacobins hold their club.
+There, in that oblong hall, once the library of the peaceful monks, assemble the idolaters of Saint Robespierre.
+Two immense tribunes, raised at either end, contain the lees and dregs of the atrocious populace. - the majority of that audience consisting of the furies of the guillotine (furies de guillotine).
+In the midst of the hall are the bureau and chair of the president,-the chair long preserved by the piety of the monks as the relic of Saint Thomas Aquinas!
 Above this seat scowls the harsh bust of Brutus.
-An iron lamp, and two branches, scatter over the vast room a murky fuliginous ray, beneath the light of which the fierce faces of that Pandæmonium seem more grim and haggard.
+An iron lamp, and two branches, scatter over the vast room a murky fuliginous ray, beneath the light of which the fierce faces of that Pandemonium seem more grim and haggard.
 There, from the orator's tribune, shrieks the shrill wrath of Robespierre!
-Meanwhile, all is chaos, disorder, half daring and half cowardice, in the committee of his foes.
-Rumours fly from street to street, from haunt to haunt, from house to house.
-The swallows fit low, and the cattle group together before the storm.
-And above this roar of the lives and things of the little hour, alone in his chamber stood He on whose starry youth-symbol of the imperishable bloom of the calm Ideal amid the mouldering Actual-the clouds of ages had rolled in vain.